PLP-Academy/kkweli.github.io/README.md

 - Also, include `assets/resume.pdf` if you want the download to work.

 ## Contributing
 If you’ve got ideas, feel free to fork this repo and send pull requests!
-I’d love suggestions for adding dates to the timeline or expanding the project details.
+I’d love to collaborate or get suggestions.

 ## Contact
 - GitHub: [kkweli](https://github.com/kkweli)